Tiago11/codepath-interview-prep/README.md

 # Codepath Interview Prep Course

+Before Session 1

-The GIF showing the completed checkpoints doesn't load directly in the README, then here is the [link to the GIF on Imgur](https://imgur.com/Xs7PPh4)
+If the GIF showing the completed problems doesn't load directly in the README, then here is the [link to the GIF on Imgur](https://imgur.com/kjGL4RA)